 Raise a glass to the holidays with this refreshing and delicious Cranberry Prosecco Cocktail!
 Nothing but natural sweeteners in the syrup.

 Christmas always kicks off with the pop of the Prosecco cork.
-Glasses of bubbly; plates of smoked salmon with cream cheese, crackers and capers; and some sort of ooey, gooey Brie appetizer.
+Glasses of bubbly; plates of smoked salmon with cream cheese, crackers and capers; and some sort of ooey, gooey Brie appetizer or fun tuna poke appetizer.
 Let the holidays begin!

 Pouring glasses of Prosecco on the first night that we’re all gathered in the same place has been a family tradition for as long as I can remember.
 My parents, my husband’s parents, my husband’s brother and girlfriend, and our family of four.
 For the past 17 years, we’ve come together for the holidays, rotating between three cities – Victoria, Los Angeles and Salt Lake City (now Seattle for us).
 Prosecco for the adults, sparkling apple cider for the kids.